-An ACT relating to education; providing for the creation and implementation of the Breakfast After the Bell Program; requiring public schools with a certain percentage of pupils from lowincome families to participate in the Program; establishing the disbursements that may be made to a participating school; prescribing the manner in which money received under the Program may be used by a participating school; requiring the Department to prepare an annual report with respect to the implementation and effectiveness of the Program; and to submit the report annually to the Governor and the Legislature; and providing other matters properly relating thereto.
+An ACT relating to education; providing for the creation and implementation of the Breakfast After the Bell Program; requiring public schools with a certain percentage of pupils from low-income families to participate in the Program; establishing the disbursements that may be made to a participating school; prescribing the manner in which money received under the Program may be used by a participating school; requiring the Department to prepare an annual report with respect to the implementation and effectiveness of the Program; and to submit the report annually to the Governor and the Legislature; and providing other matters properly relating thereto.

-The Nevada Department of Agriculture 2015-2016 School Year Final Report shows 3,618,093 more breakfasts were served compared to the 2014-2015 school year, and breakfast participation doubled (from 20% to 44%) among qualifying schools over the same time.
-In the 2015-2016 school year, 109 of 111 (98%) Nevada schools received a total of \$1 million in grant awards, increasing access to breakfast for more than 84,000 students statewide.
+The Nevada Department of Agriculture's 2015-2016 School Year Final Report shows 3,618,093 more breakfasts were served compared to the 2014-2015 school year, and breakfast participation doubled (from 20% to 44%) among qualifying schools over the same time.
+109 of 111 Nevada schools received a total of \$1 million in grant awards, increasing access to breakfast to more than 84,000 students statewide.
 BATB also brought in an additional \$8 million in federal breakfast reimbursements to Nevada schools.

-Please see appendix A for more information regarding year one BATB data.
+See appendix A for more information regarding year one BATB data.